 - Collect photographs that best depict the person who has passed away

-- Digital photos from cameras or online collections are best
+- Digital photos from cameras or online collections or social media photos are best

 - Determine which format or layout you’d like to use—single sheet, bifold, trifold or stapled booklet